 (b) Labor, delivery, and postpartum care (except inpatient hospital costs) for a pregnant woman; or

-(c) Preventive pediatric services as covered under the EPSDT program.
+(c) Preventive pediatric services as covered under the early and periodic screening, diagnosis and treatment program.

-(3) The department pays for medical services and seeks reimbursement from any liable third party when both of the following apply:
+(3) The agency pays for medical services and seeks reimbursement from any liable third party when both of the following apply:

-(a) The provider submits to the department documentation of billing the third party and the provider has not received payment after thirty days from the date of services; and
+(a) The provider submits to the agency documentation of billing the third party and the provider has not received payment after thirty days from the date of services; and

 (b) The claim is for a covered service provided to a client on whose behalf the office of support enforcement is enforcing an absent parent to pay support.
 For the purpose of this section, "is enforcing" means the absent parent either: